Th4tM4t/Good-Old-Android-Games/README.md

 # Good-Old-Android-Games
 The good old android games.
-This github repository contains some old goodies that either got removed from the playstore or are old.
+This github repository contains some old goodies that either got removed from the playstore are old, or a must have.

 # Games listed here
 Flats | FPS Game. (still on windows store!!) | By Follage Games.